synthizer/synthizer/manual/src/concepts/automation.md

 the automation batch in order to clean up before adding new automation.

 Parameters to commands are specified as the enum variants of `syz_AutomationCommand`'s `params` union and are mostly self-explanatory.
-Properety automation is discussed below.
+Property automation is discussed below.

 ## Automating Property values